Bahawalpur

-Founded in 1748, Bahawalpur was the capital of the former princely state of Bahawalpur, ruled by the Abbasi family of Nawabs until 1955.
-The Nawabs left a rich architectural legacy, and Bahawalpur is now known for its monuments dating from that period.
+Founded in 1748 by the Daudpotra family of Sindh, Bahawalpur was the capital of the former princely state of Bahawalpur, ruled by the Nawabs of Bahawalpur until 1955.
+The Nawabs left a rich architectural legacy, and Bahawalpur is known for its monuments dating from that period.
 The city lies at the edge of the Cholistan Desert, and serves as the gateway to the nearby Lal Suhanra National Park.

 History

 Bahawalpur was among the 584 princely states before the Partition of India.

 Early history

 Bahawalpur State was home to various ancient societies.
-The Bahawalpur region was part of Multan province of Mughal Empire in recent history.
-It contains ruins from the Indus Valley civilisation, as well as ancient Buddhist sites such as the nearby Patan minara.
+It contains ruins from the Indus Valley Civilisation, as well as ancient Buddhist sites such as the nearby Patan minara.
 British archaeologist Sir Alexander Cunningham identified the Bahawalpur region as home of the Yaudheya kingdoms of the Mahābhārata.
-Prior to the establishment of Bahawalpur, the region's major city was the holy city of Uch Sharif – a regional metropolitan centre between the 12th and 17th centuries that is renowned for its collection of historic shrines dedicated to Muslim mystics from the 12–15th centuries built in the region's vernacular style.
+Prior to the establishment of Bahawalpur, Cholistan region's major city was Uch Sharif – a regional metropolitan centre between the 12th and 17th centuries that is renowned for its collection of historic shrines dedicated to Muslim mystics from the 12–15th centuries built in the region's vernacular style.